KaiErikNiermann/fennec-vscode/README.md

 ### 0.0.1

-Basic syntax highlighting for the FenneC language
+Basic syntax highlighting for the FenneC language, and added an icon for `.fc` files

+## Acknowledgements

+The artist for the mascot is Mei-Li Nieuwland